docker/docs/compose/install/compose-plugin.md

 title: Install Docker Compose CLI plugin
 ---

-In this page you can find instructions on how to install Compose Plugin for Docker CLI in:
+On this page you can find instructions on how to install the Compose plugin for Docker CLI on Linux and Windows Server operating systems.
-* Linux
-* Windows Server

-## Compose Prerequisites

-* Docker Compose requires Docker Engine.
-* Docker Compose plugin requires Docker CLI.
+>Note that installing Docker Compose as a plugin requires Docker CLI.

 ## Installing Compose on Linux systems

-In this section you can find various routes for installing Compose in Linux.
+In this section, you can find various methods for installing Compose on Linux.

-### Installation Methods
+### Installation methods

 * [Installing Docker Desktop for Linux](../../desktop/linux/install.md/){:target="_blank" rel="noopener" class="_"} is the easiest and recommended installation route.
 Check the Desktop for Linux [supported platforms](../../desktop/linux/install.md/#supported-platforms){:target="_blank" rel="noopener" class="_"} page to verify the supported Linux distributions and architectures.